The Cliff conservation area

 |Listed building entries||11|

 The Cliff conservation area is situated to the west of Great Clowes Street and to the north of Great Cheetham Street West, lying on high ground that overlooks the River Irwell and the former Manchester Race course at Castle Irwell.
+A map showing the boundary of the conservation area is available to download at the bottom of the page.

 There is no evidence of the earlier properties that existed at the Cliff due to the area's gradual change from a rural area to a residential suburb.
 The oldest house that now exists is Cliff House dating from 1817, which was the first of a number of large houses to be erected overlooking the River Irwell.